Mazyod/Mazyod.github.io/source/_posts/2011-12-16-speedy-goodness.markdown

 The SSD isn't awesome.
 It is "pure awesomeness".
 I know what you're saying, "Take it easy romeo".
 Well, what I'll say is:

-## "Do yourself a favor and grab an SSD ASAP if you haven't done so already"
+> Do yourself a favor and grab an SSD ASAP if you haven't done so already

 **NOTE:** I'll use the word "post-SSD" to indicate that this is "after I installed the new SSD". (analogous to post-operation :P).